The dataregistry package

 Primary data registry wrapper class.

-The DataRegistry class links to both the Registrar class, to register/modify/delete datasets, and the Query class, to query existing datasets.
+Each DataRegistry instance has as members an instance of the Registrar class, to register/modify/delete datasets, and of the Query class, to query existing datasets.

-Links to the database is done automatically using the:
+Access to the database is handled automatically using:

 • the users config file (if None defaults are used)